Shagshag/prestashop-documentation/OrderCore.md

 in this case this method suffix the order reference by a # and the order number

 * Visibility: **public**
-* This method is defined in classes\order\Order.php line 2133
+* This method is defined in [classes/order/Order.php line 2133](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/order/Order.php#2133)